One of the strange things about modern life is that people burn a huge amount of energy trying to earn more money and then spend it all.

 Note that of these are all either free or potentially income generating.

-Its also partly because there is a world of difference between knowing something intellectually and acting on it.
-I often only really know something when I have either lived through it directly or put it into action myself.
+Even after reading some good old fashioned common sense like this, its easy to get stressed and forget it in the moment.
+There is a world of difference between knowing something intellectually and understanding it emotionally.
+We only really know something when we have either lived through it directly or put it into action.

-It was about 12 years ago that I started to get interested in the science of happiness.
-Why?
-Because I was not happy despite earning a high salary (and spending too much of it).
+I first started to get interested in the science of happiness when I was not happy despite earning a high salary (and spending too much of it).
 I was stressed by my job and being the sole breadwinner with what felt like more children to support than UNICEF.

 I was motivated by financial security for my family but not by a high income or high spending for its own sake.
 To think about this, we can divide motivation into two broad types: